kuzmicni/java-hw/README.md

 Java is a statically typed language which means variables types must be declared prior to compilation.
 This is different from dynamically typed where variables are evaluated at runtime.

+Notes:
-Note: making a variable 'private' ensures only accessible inside the Java class itself. 'public' accessible from other Classes in other packages.
+- making a variable 'private' ensures only accessible inside the Java class itself. 'public' accessible from other Classes in other packages

+Shortcuts:
+- start typing **main** and press 'Tab' to fill in main method template
+- start typing **sout** and press 'Tab' to fill in println

 **Get Started**